 Because we are rooted in our community, we embrace our heritage.
-We are especially involved with the promotion of the Welsh language and of bilingual education in Wales for many years.
+We are especially involved with the promotion of the Welsh language and culture and have led the field in the development of bilingual education in Wales for many years.
 Many of our degree programmes have a Welsh language option for students who may wish to study through the Welsh medium.